extrawurst/extrawurst.github.io/_posts/2018-10-23-bitbucket-plugin.md

 categories: [general]
 ---

+At work we are using bitbucket server for our sourcecode and slack for our communication.
+The folllowing gives you an insight into how to make a bitbucket plugin that talks to Slack.

+![marketplace]({{ site.url }}/assets/stash2slack-marketplace.png){: .center-image }

 ## The Why

-At work we are using bitbucket server for our sourcecode and slack for our communication.
 My team at InnoGames is responsible for a long list of repositories and is heavily utilizing pull-requests to do code-review.

-![marketplace]({{ site.url }}/assets/stash2slack-marketplace.png){: .center-image }

 PRs were lying around a lot unless authors pro-actively asked for reviews.
 So we wanted to automate this better and found a bitbucket plugin that forwards pullrequest reviews to slack: Stash2Slack ([see in Marketplace](https://marketplace.atlassian.com/apps/1213042/slack-notifications-plugin)).